Greenhouse tours are free and require online reservations.

 EVENTS, ACTIVITIES…

-INTERVIEW WITH PROFESSOR JOHN DE VOS, DIRECTOR OF THE JARDIN DES PLANTES
+INTERVIEW WITH PROF. JOHN DE VOS, DIRECTOR OF THE JARDIN DES PLANTES

 “…

-JEP 2025 visits to the Jardin des Plantes
+JEP 2025 Tours at the Jardin des Plantes

 September 10, 2025/by communication

-France 3: Report on the Jardin des Plantes
+France 3: Feature on the Jardin des Plantes

 September 5, 2025/by communication